dustinpfister/blog_posts/_posts/phaser-tilemap-loader.md

 ### 1.1 - This is a phaser 2.x post

-In this post I am using phaser community edition 2.11.0.
+In this post I am using phaser community edition 2.11.0 of [phaser](https://phaser.io/).

 ## 2 - An example using an external tile map for level design